-For this claim, GO submitted two scenarios; one based on the current net cost with a total of €398,653 and another scenario based on cost after rebalancing with a total of €690,314.
+For this claim, GO submitted two scenarios; one based on the current net cost with a total of €398,653and another scenario based on cost after rebalancing with a total of €690,314.
 During the Reasonability Phase, EY concluded that based on the USO Directive and on international practice, social tariffs could form part of the USO claim since it is a social obligation imposed on GO by the Authority.
-The numbers of social beneficiaries claimed were confirmed with the responsible Ministry and a minor difference was noted between the number claimed by GO and that published on the Ministry website.
-Following the Calculation Accuracy Phase, EY concluded that the claim should be based on scenario one to exclude access deficit from the claimed amount.
-If access deficit had to be included in the USO claim, the Government/entities providing the source of funding for this component would be financing a higher line rental rate than that actually paid by the regular endusers.
+The numbers of social beneficiaries used by GO in its claim were confirmed with the responsible Ministry and a minor difference that was noted between the number claimed by GO and that published on the Ministry website has been taken into account.
+Following the Calculation Accuracy Phase, EY concluded that the claim should be based on the scenario excluding access deficit from the claimed amount.
+If access deficit had to be included in the USO claim, the Government/entities providing the source of funding for this component would be financing a higher line rental rate than that actually paid by the regular end-users.
 More information on this USO component is available in Annex 1 of this document.